eCubed/DevNotes/10-free-software-desired-capabilities.md

 3. **Feather Selection.** Sometimes, we might want to select an area and affect it visually, however, we want some smooth transition between the inside and outside of the selection when we're done applying our desired effect.
 We should also be able to define the feather radius to control how smooth or abrupt the transition.
+4. **Save and Load Selection.** Selection is tough, so it may be handy to be able to save them and later retrieve them.
+Saved selections would be part of the file.
+5. **Selection by Approximate Color.** We would like to select regions that have the same approximate color.
+We should be able to set a tolerance value to determine cutoff points (what color is different enough not to be selected).
+6. **Boolean Selection.** We should also be able to add to selection, and at times, subtract from selection.
+7. **Image Offset.** This tool first tiles the image, and then offsets the viewing frame so that we will be able to see the edges and a corner of the original image.
+This is helpful for creating seamless background images where we can effectively "erase" the original seams with various tricks depending on the image.